-The Center for Infectious Diseases at Boston Medical Center is affiliated with the Boston University School of Medicine (BUSM).
-To learn about the education programs, please visit the Infectious Diseases section of the BUSM website.
+The Center for Infectious Diseases at Boston Medical Center is affiliated with the Boston University Chobanian & Avedisian School of Medicine.
+To learn about the education programs, please visit the Infectious Diseases section of the Boston University Chobanian & Avedisian School of Medicine website.

 Tune in for a day in the life of Dr. Pawlose Katema, one of our amazing infectious diseases pharmacy residents!